-- Owens Corning completed sampling at 39 locations in Berlin Borough, Berlin Township, Waterford Township and Evesham Township - Multiple samples were collected from different depths at each location - From the results to date, we have fairly well defined the horizontal and vertical extents of DOWTHERM A^{TM} constituents in the groundwater - The 3rd round of delineation data is being evaluated - Additional delineation work may be needed to fill in data gaps
+- Owens Corning completed sampling at 23 locations in Berlin Borough, Berlin Township and Waterford Township. - Multiple samples were collected from different depths at each location. - From the results to date, we have defined the western and northern boundaries of the impacts to groundwater from the DOWTHERM ATM constituents. - Although some data gaps will need to be filled, we also believe the southern boundary of impacts is also fairly well defined. - The next round of delineation sampling is being planned to help define the eastern boundary and the vertical extent of impacts.